idaholab/MontePy/doc/source/starting.rst

 .. warning::
     MCNPy is built primarily to support MCNP 6.2.
 Some success maybe achieved with MCNP 6.1, and 5.1.60, but there may be issues due to new features in MCNP 6.2, not being backwards compatible.
-    Use earlier versions of MCNP with MCNPy at your own risk.
+    Use earlier versions of MCNP with MCNPy with extra care.

     Due to the manuals for these earlier versions of MCNP being export controlled, these versions will likely never be fully supported.